meganmcmahon/Final_Project_Team2/README.md

 #### Questions we hope to answer with the data:
 We hope to understand 1.
 Which factors most heavily influence a person’s likelihood of attritting?
 2. What is the typical profile of a healthcare worker who is likely to attrit?

-#### Technologies, languages, tools, and algorithms used throughout the project:
+#### Technologies, languages, tools, and algorithms used throughout the project :
 * Technologies: PostgreSQL, Quick Database Diagrams
 * Languages: SQL, Python
 * Tools: PgAdmin, Tableau, Jupyter Notebook